 Proper water care is the key to everything you want: a healthy swimming environment, a beautiful focal point for your backyard, and long-lasting pool equipment and liner (if yours is a vinyl-liner pool).
 It’s also the most challenging for new pool owners to get a handle on.

 Aqua Pools offers regular pool maintenance services, if you’d like to hand the job over to us.
-But if you’re a dedicated DIY-er, read on for the information you need to be a water care success.
+But if you’re a dedicated DIY-er, read on for the information you need to achieve water care success.

 The foundation of good water care is the pump and filtration system.
 It keeps water moving, for one, and as we all learned from the creepy green pond near our childhood homes, stagnant water is the ideal breeding ground for all things yucky.

-Always keep your filters cleaned and replaced according to those owners manuals.
+Always keep your filters cleaned and replaced according to those owners’ manuals.
 Check immediately if you hear funny noises coming from your pump, or worse, hear NO noise.
-We are authorized to service all Hayward pool equipment, so if the pump or other equipment has problems, give us a call.
-We can either diagnose and fix the issue onsite, or for more serious issues, bring it into our service department.
+We are authorized to service all Hayward pool equipment so, if the pump or other equipment has problems, give us a call.
+We can either diagnose and fix the issue onsite or, for more serious issues, adjust it in our service department.
 We honor all manufacturer warranties in effect.

 Your filter is either a: